jaypro1/quake2_modded/readme.txt

   - 5 kill combo cap.
 So kill combo resets after that
   - Each kill combo from 2-5 will give different powerups

-  Highscores List: To Be Implemented.
+  Highscores List: INCOMPLETE

+  To Check the highscores, open console and type "leaderboard"
+  * currently data is fake * This will change when the addHighscore <name> <score> works properly